soroushesnaashari/soroushesnaashari.github.io/categories/projects.md

 * ### `Country Data (Dec 2024)`<br>
 This project applies Principal Component Analysis (PCA) to a dataset containing country-level features.
 The goal is to reduce dimensionality while retaining most of the variance, enabling a more compact representation of the data.
 PCA is used to:
-Analyze the structure and variance of the dataset.
-Visualize the data in reduced dimensions.
-Evaluate reconstruction accuracy after dimensionality reduction.<br>
+Analyze the structure and variance of the dataset, visualize the data in reduced dimensions, evaluate reconstruction accuracy after dimensionality reduction.<br>
 [Repository on GitHub](https://github.com/soroushesnaashari/Country-Data)

 <br>